megsssey/timeguard_timesheet_validator/README.md

 # TimeGuard – Timesheet Validator

-**TimeGuard** is a web app that compares a CSV timesheet upload against a mock (or real) calendar export and highlights:
+**TimeGuard** is a web app that compares a CSV timesheet upload against a mock calendar export and highlights:

  -> **Missing Entries** → In calendar but not in timesheet
  -> **Extra Entries** → In timesheet but not in calendar